laschieen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number will be stored in the environment variable NUM.

 100-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.

+101-rot13 is a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.